Wales & West Utilities keeps apprentice learning on track during lockdown

 Usually, our apprentice training is split between our own training academies in Treforest and Bridgwater and practical experience as a gas engineer.

-This year, our Build & Replace apprentices were mid-way through their theory and practical learning when the Coronavirus pandemic resulted in the UK-wide lockdown in March.
+Our apprentices were mid-way through their theory and practical learning when the Coronavirus pandemic resulted in the first UK-wide lockdown in March 2020 – with restrictions in place since.

-But using technology, and working closely with our trusted suppliers, our the 19 apprentices have been able to continue to learn about mains laying and repairing gas leaks, keeping their studies remain on track.
+But using technology, and working closely with our trusted suppliers, our apprentices have been able to continue to learn about mains laying and repairing gas leaks so their studies remain on track.

 At the start of lockdown we paused apprentice training, but quickly took the decision to change to online learning so our apprentices could continue to learn.
 They work hard to develop their skills and experience, and we didn’t want them to fall too far behind in their studies.